 Customize is where you can edit the details of the current theme that is activated on your WordPress account.

-Here is an example of what the Victoria customize screen would look like:
+Here is an example of what the ChicServe’s Customize screen would look like:

-A child theme is a must for any business owner.
+A Child theme is a must for any business owner, who wants to customize the theme by editing the theme coding.
 A child theme is a theme that inherits the functionality and styling of another theme, called the parent theme.
 Child themes are the recommended way of modifying an existing theme.

-So “Victoria” would be the parent theme.
-If you wanted to make any major stylistic changes to the theme, it is recommended to use a child theme.
+So the “ChicServe” would be the parent theme.
+If you wanted to make any major stylistic changes to the theme that requires editing the code, it is recommended to use a Child theme.
 You can learn more about child themes here.

 Theme settings is where the XML format is located for your theme.
 You most likely won’t need to use that for anything.